8 Inexpensive Upgrades That Add Value to Your Home

 Thick, long, or heavy curtains can make a space feel closed off and void of natural light.
 Open it up with some new window treatments.
 Vertical blinds and wood blinds are usually preferable to curtains, but they can be cost-prohibitive.
 Your local Habitat for Humanity ReStore may have some inexpensive ones available; they get overflow from contractors, builders, and other suppliers and then sell the items at a deep discount.

-Curb appeal is a must when selling a home!
+Curb appeal is a must when selling a home and can be an inexpensive upgrade especially with a little elbow grease!
 The outside of your home is the first thing that people see, both in person and on the real estate listing.
 Attract more buyers and pique the interest of more viewers by sprucing up the driveway, patio, and yard.

 While a mirror may not be a dealbreaker for most potential homebuyers, replacing or refurbishing the original builder mirror can increase interest, visual appeal, and the overall value of your home.